-These 11 keys to happiness will help you unlock the door to feeling more satisfied and content with your life.
-People who rate themselves as happiest make a habit of including these happiness keys in their daily lives.
+Are you unhappy?
+Unlock the door to feeling satisfied and content with these 12 keys to happiness.
+People who rate themselves as happiest include these happiness secrets in their daily lives.
 If you practice them faithfully, they will help you be healthier and happier, too.

 Philosophers, mystics, and wise ones have long spoken about the secret keys to happiness.
 Researchers are now proving the truth of their words.

 The words healthy and happy are often found together for good reason.
 As a mind-body being, how happy you are is a key indicator of your physical, mental, emotional, relational, and spiritual health.

 Happy people tend to enjoy healthier relationships and make more money.
 They are more present, resilient and creative.

 On average, they live nine years longer than their less cheery counterparts and experience 30% less illness.
 When you are present and resilient, you are less affected by the health-harming, immune-suppressing effects of stress.

 Not only that, but happiness feels good.
 You feel more confident, more at ease, enjoy higher self-esteem, and have a zest for life.

 Sounds good, and yes I want to be happy, but what are the keys to happiness and how do I get them?